-The Department of Psychiatry at the Wesley Woods Center at Emory is the base for the Division of Geriatric Psychiatry.
+The Department of Psychiatry at the Emory Wesley Woods Hospital is the base for the Division of Geriatric Psychiatry.
 This service provides mental health care to geriatric patients in the greater metropolitan Atlanta area as well as a tertiary referral source throughout the southeast.

 1. Inpatient Services: two inpatient units with 22 beds each (44 total).
 The Neuropsychiatry unit features a program focused on managing behavioral disturbances in cognitively impaired patients.
 The unit has averaged ~450 admissions per year (475 last year) with an average length of stay =10.4 days and average daily census =13.
 The Mood disorders unit focuses primarily on treatment refractory depression, and pharmacologic management of cognitively intact patients.
 The average annual number of admissions =450, (last year =448).
 The average daily census =12, and ALOS=10.4 days.